Last updated on June 3, 2026

 Where Should I Start?

-- If you’re building a course from scratch, start in the Course Information Module.
-The Course Overview and Alignment Map can be a great place to start determining the objectives and organization of your course.
+- The Course Overview and Alignment Map in the Course Information Module, and the Schedule of Activities in the Syllabus can be great places to start determining the objectives and organization of your course.

-- If you’re adding new content to an existing course, use the Sample Module as a guide for a structure you can emulate.
-The Module Overviews and Reviews are frequently neglected but can be very valuable, both for you in planning a module and for your students in priming and recalling information.
-Students absorb information more readily when they already have an idea of what to expect and retain information more completely when they recall it and relate it to future learning.
+- Students absorb information more readily when they already have an idea of what to expect and retain information more completely when they recall it and relate it to future learning.

 - To really get the most out of the modules you build, see our Advanced Module Building spotlight.